FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/field-roles.md

 This is how you set the `fieldRoles`:

-**IMPORTANT**
+> Important
+>

-Both EventListeners have to be declared before our scripts are loaded or you could miss the event **and your code is never executed**!
+> Both event listeners have to be declared before the Web Components scripts are loaded, or you could miss the event, **and your code is never executed**!

 ```html
 <script>